-Whether you have a visa or not is also taken into account when you are looking to buy property here.
+Whether you have a visa for Japan or not is also taken into account when you are looking to buy property here.

 In 2020, the average price paid for a new apartment in the greater Tokyo region is approximately 62,160,000 JPY (about 575,000 USD).

 The average cost of real estate in other parts of the country can be up to 80% less!
 Wakayama, for example, is much cheaper if you’re looking to buy.

 Average Income in Japan

 Looking for work in this growing economic hub?
 The average annual household income is approximately 5.17 million JPY (more than 49,000 USD).